Skip to main content

 If you use FreshChat, and followed the official installation instructions, remove the script tag in the <head> and put it before the init script at the end of the <body>.
 It works just as well, and will fix the initial render delay.

 If you're building a chat tool, consider lazy loading as much code as possible, and take a look at your widget's CPU profile to identify quick wins.
+Run a free website speed test to discover widgets, or other third party scripts that might be impacting your website performance.

 Get a monthly email with page speed tips